Ghibli-Studio-Films/studio-ghibli-films-backend/README.md

 ### 5. Testing

 The application is shipped with a inital set of tests.
-The tests cover unitary and integration cases of controllers, services, middlewares, utils, data source and routes.
+The tests cover unitary and integration test cases of controllers, services, middlewares, utils, data source and routes.

 Jest with ts-jest environment was the choosed test engine, he provide anything to consistently guarantee the application functionality and scalability.